 Bundles & Resource Packs

-- Design Cuts — my favorite source for a wide variety of fonts, brushes, textures, templates, Procreate sets, illustrations, and more, sold individually or in limited-time bundles for a steep discount
+- Design Cuts — an outstanding source for a wide variety of very high-quality fonts, brushes, textures, templates, Procreate sets, illustrations, and more, sold individually or in limited-time bundles for a steep discount

-- The Hungry JPEG — a marketplace with similar resources, including a “dollar bin”
+- The Hungry JPEG — another marketplace with similar kinds of resources, including many freebies and a robust “dollar bin”

 - FontSpring — an easy way to buy commercial fonts (some are pricier but some are as little as $5)